Komei22/proxysql-docker/README.md

-# proxysql-docker
+# simple-roxysql-docker

-proxysql-docker collect statistics of a mysql databse.
+simple-proxysql-docker collect statistics of a mysql databse.

 ## Build&Run